Property Tax2026-03-16

 How do I calculate my rental income for tax purposes?

-To calculate rental income for tax, start with gross rents received, subtract allowable expenses like repairs, insurance, property taxes, and mortgage interest.
+To calculate rental income for tax, start with gross rents received, subtract allowable expenses like repairs, insurance, taxes, and mortgage interest.
 The resulting net profit is your taxable Rental Income Tax Explained figure.

 What expenses can I deduct under Rental Income Tax Explained?